setup.cfg can completely

 This helps security by allowing extremely fast recursive machine-parsing of prerequisites without installing packages first.

 Python packages should minimize the size of their directed dependency graph for best package longevity with minimum maintenance effort.
 However, the most effective use of programmer/scientist/engineer time generally comes from reusing code wherever appropriate.
 How do we evaluate quality of prereqs?
-We should expect modern Python code to include these factors:
+Modern Python code includes these factors:

 - continuous integration